sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

 reproducibility in the even that you want to simulate a new system with this forcefield.
 It also has a number of functionalities that can be useful.
 For instance, adding a ``watermodels.dat`` file into the forcefield directory makes it easy to keep track of water models available.
-A line and descripting can be added in this file for each water-model included topology file.
+A line and description can be added in this file for each water-model included topology file.
 This file is what prompts the choice of water model in ``pdb2gmx``.